Jagrat2027/TOGAFrance/README.md

 ## License

 This project is licensed under **Creative Commons BY-SA 4.0**.
-Use, modify, and reuse freely, as long as you credit the origin and share under the same conditions.
+You are free to use, modify, and redistribute it, as long as the original source is credited and shared under the same conditions.

+---

+🛠️ **Important Note:**
+TOGAFrance is an open-source framework.
+Adaptations, forks, and reuses in other contexts (local or international) are encouraged — but remain the responsibility of their authors.
+This repository does not validate or supervise any derived versions.

 ---